robbiehume/chatgpt-recall/README.md

           --endpoint-url http://localhost:8000
       ```
     - Alternatively, you could adapt the `create_table` function from `chat_etl/utils/dynamodb_utils.py` into a small standalone script to create the table if you prefer not to use the AWS CLI.
-4.  **Install Dependencies:** Set up a Python virtual environment and install the required packages:
+5.  **Install Dependencies:** Set up a Python virtual environment and install the required packages:
     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     pip install -r requirements.txt
+    ```
+6.  **Configure Environment Variables:**
+    - For embedding generation, you need an OpenAI API key.
+Set the following environment variable (e.g., by creating a `.env` file in the project root and using `python-dotenv`, or by setting it directly in your shell):
+      ```bash
+      export OPENAI_API_KEY='your-openai-api-key'
       ```

 ## 5. Project Structure